Carnival in Barranquilla

 2. Check out the murals in the village of Usiacurí

 Usiacurí is a village about 50 km.
 (1h drive) from Barranquilla.
-The village is (still) unknown to tourists, but among Colombians the colorful village is known for its many murals and the longest “roof mural” of Colombia.
+The village is (still) unknown to tourists, but among Colombians, the colorful village is known for its many murals and the longest “roof mural” of Colombia.
 The village is also known for its many craftsmen who make bags and other products of very good quality.
 The famous poet Julio Flórez once moved to this part of Colombia for its medicinal baths (which have since dried up).
-You can catch a bus to the village for approx. COP6000/€1.50.
-By cab it costs COP200,000/€50 for 4 people.
-If you have the time, you can also stay overnight at a relaxing eco lodge near Usiacurí.
-Ankua Eco lodge is located in the middle of nature, a few kilometers from Usiacurí.
+You can catch a bus to the village for approx. COP6000/$1.50.
+By cab it costs COP200,000/$50 for 4 people.
+If you have the time, you can also stay overnight at one of the relaxing ecolodges in the area.
 Do you prefer to go to Usiacurí with an organized trip?
-Then you can take this tour do.
+Then you can take this tour .

 POPULAR DESTINATIONS